Howard0401/system-design-cases/invite-code/content.md

 ### Web development
 - Use an SSR (Server Side Rendering) frontend framework.
-- Implement encryption for credentials and cryptographic signatures.
+- Server implement encryption for credentials and cryptographic signatures.
 - Options: React (Next.js), Vue (Nuxt.js), or other server-based frameworks.
+- Use google recaptcha or other to handle abnormal requests

 ### Authentication app (optional)
 - Ability to communicate with hardware keys via Bluetooth, FIDO, and other protocols.